Bicentennial fund

-The Bicentennial fund was created in 2010 in Argentina by then president Cristina Fernández de Kirchner, to pay external debt with resources from the Central Bank.
+The Bicentennial fund (Spanish: Fondo del Bicentenario) was created in 2010 in Argentina by then president Cristina Fernández de Kirchner, to pay external debt with resources from the Central Bank.
 The president of the Bank, Martín Redrado, refused to do so, claiming that the autonomy of the Central Bank was not respected.

 The event

 The 2010 year began with controversy surrounding the president's order that a US$6.7 billion escrow account be opened at the Central Bank for the purpose of retiring high-interest bonds, whose principal is tied to inflation.
 The move met with the opposition of Central Bank president Martín Redrado, who refused to implement it, and following an impasse, he was dismissed by presidential decree on 7 January 2010.
 Redrado refused to abide by the initial decree removing him from the presidency of the Central Bank, however, and petitioned for a judicial power to keep him in office.
 Accordingly, the president enacted another decree for his dismissal, citing misconduct on Redrado's part.
 The legitimacy of this new decree was questioned as well, as his dismissal would deny Redrado due process.
 Congress was in recess period at the time, but most of its opposition members considered returning to override the decrees through an extraordinary session.
 The session became a source of controversy as well: Kirchner considered that, according to the 63rd article of the Constitution, only the President may call for an extraordinary session while the Congress is in recess.
 Cobos replied instead that all regulations concerning decrees require the immediate advice and consent of Congress, that the body's by-laws (56 and 57) allow extraordinary sessions called by any member, and that the commission formed for that purpose functions at all times, even during recess.